 LGBTQ Toronto: Parks & Beaches

 Out of the closet and out of doors – gay Toronto is the place to be for fun in the sun.
-During the spring and summer, couples and singles of all persuasions take to the city’s spectacular trails, parks, and beaches for everything from exercise to people-watching.
+During the spring and summer, couples and singles of all persuasions take to the city’s spectacular trails, parks and beaches for everything from exercise to people-watching.
+ShareThis

 Out in the Park

-Toronto has over 1,400 parks covering more than 11 percent of the city’s surface – plenty of space in which to enjoy a picnic, afternoon stroll, or sports game with your partner, family, or friends.
+Toronto has over 1,400 parks covering more than 11 percent of the city’s surface – plenty of space in which to enjoy a picnic, afternoon stroll or go for a run with your partner, family or friends.

-For spectacular views of Lake Ontario and Toronto’s harbour, head down to the Harbourfront district, where the Waterfront Trail winds its way around marinas, parks, and lakeside patios.
+For spectacular views of Lake Ontario and Toronto’s harbour, head down to the Harbourfront district, where the newly revitalized Waterfront Trail winds its way around marinas, parks and lakeside patios.

 Beaches and Boardwalks

-Feeling risqué?
-Check out Hanlan’s Point, a clothing optional beach that is an especially popular destination amongst gay men.
-Hanlan’s Point has a long history of association with the gay community, being the spot where the first Gay Day Picnics were held at the beginning of the queer liberation movement in the 1970’s.
+Or check out Hanlan’s Point, a clothing optional beach that is an especially popular destination amongst gay men.
+Hanlan’s Point has a long history of association with the gay community, being the spot where the first Gay Day Picnics were held at the beginning of the queer liberation movement in the 1970s.
 Bare it all as nature intended while you work on your full-body tan.